mojtaba-amiri/Elinium.Util/readme.md

   You have the option to specify the scope (is it local broadcast or public).

-  You can use this annotation in every class that implements LifecycleOwner interface (Activity, Fragment, etc.). to initialize this, you have to do BroadcastListener.initialize(this) on create event.
+  You can use this annotation in every class that implements LifecycleOwner interface (Activity, Fragment, etc.). to initialize this, you have to do
+ > BroadcastListener.initialize(this)
+ on onCreate event.

 - ## RecyclerView but easier: Add items and not more!
 RecyclerAdapter and BaseItem which makes inserting different types of items into RecyclerView.
 For every item you should extend the BaseItem class like this: